Anh-V-N/Puppet-Master/README.md

 ### Storing sock puppets
 - Saved puppet's information are stored in json format in folder ./Puppets under format puppet's name.json
 ### Using puppet
 Before starting to use a puppet, you need to know its corresponding index.
 Each puppet is assigned an index number.
-To view the index: <pre><code> python3 puppet-master.py -db </code></pre>
+To view the index: <pre><code> python3 puppet-master.py --db </code></pre>
 Load a specific puppet
 <pre><code> python3 puppet-master.py -l index </code></pre>
 It will take a few seconds for the script to prepare the browser according to puppet's stored information(user-agent and cookies).
 Once the browser is ready, the script will enter editing mode.